|Nutrition Facts (per serving)|

 Make the Cake

-Butter a 10-inch by 15-inch baking pan with a 1-inch lip (jelly-roll pan) and line it with parchment paper.
+Grease a 10 x 15-inch rimmed baking sheet or jelly roll pan and line it with parchment paper.

 Add the sugar, vanilla extract, and salt to the eggs and continue beating for 2 minutes.

 Gently spread the batter into the prepared pan.
-There will be peaks of batter; gently smooth over them, but do not press the batter down.
+There will be peaks in the batter; gently smooth them with a spatula, but do not press the batter down.

-Wait 3 minutes and then score across the cake one inch in from one of the short sides, taking care not to cut right through.
+Let stand for 3 minutes and then lightly score the length of one short side of the cake, leaving a 1-inch border, taking care not to cut through the cake.